wp-graphql/docs.wpgraphql.com/src/content/docs/extending/custom-post-types-and-taxonomies.md

 ## Post Type and Taxonomy Connections

-When you register a post_type and taxonomy to be connexted in WordPress, like we've registered the Genre taxonomy to be connected to the Book post_type, WPGraphQL makes use of the connection to expose fields on each of the types so you can easily query for connected data.
+When you register a post type and taxonomy to be connected in WordPress, like we've registered the Genre taxonomy to be connected to the Book post type, WPGraphQL makes use of the connection to expose fields on each of the types so you can easily query for connected data.

 For example: